Alfresco/SearchServices/search-services/alfresco-search/doc/architecture/solr-content-store-removal/00001-solr-content-store-removal.md

 even if it requires content indexing)

-- **LAST_INCOMING_CONTENT_VERSION_ID**: If the field has the same value of the previous one (or it is equal to _SolrInformationServer.CONTENT_UPDATED_MARKER_), then the content is supposed to be in synch.
+- **LAST_INCOMING_CONTENT_VERSION_ID**: If the field has the same value of the previous one (or it is equal to _SolrInformationServer.CONTENT_UPDATED_MARKER_), then the content is supposed to be in sync.
 Otherwise, if the value is different, it is not _SolrInformationServer.CONTENT_UPDATED_MARKER_ or it is _SolrInformationServer.CONTENT_OUTDATED_MARKER_ the content is intended as outdated and therefore it will be selected (later) by the _ContentTracker_.

 ### AlfrescoReplicationHandler

-This set of components, [introduced in SearchServices 1.4.x](https://issues.alfresco.com/jira/browse/SEARCH-1850) for including the content store in the Solr replication mechanism, has been removed because we no longer have any external folder/file to be synched between master and slave(s).
+This set of components, [introduced in SearchServices 1.4.x](https://issues.alfresco.com/jira/browse/SEARCH-1850) for including the content store in the Solr replication mechanism, has been removed because we no longer have any external folder/file to be synced between master and slave(s).
 As consequence of that the built-in Solr ReplicationHandler is used.

 ### Content Store Package and Tests